Benefits of JAIIB PPB Mock Test Series

 The marking scheme of the Junior Associate of Indian Institute of Bankers Examination is mentioned below:

-- There will be a 1/4th negative mark for each wrong answer.
+- There will be no negative marking.

 - The minimum mark for passing in each subject will be 50 out of 100.